 iii.
 With Upload an image: click the Choose File button and select Photo Library to upload an image from Photos, Take Photo or Video to capture an image and look it up, or Browse to upload an image from Files.
 Once selected, hit Choose to upload the image and perform a reverse search on it.

-2. Performing a Reverse Image Search on Android
+2. How to Reverse Image Search on Android

-Much like iPhone, you can do a reverse image search on Android using any browser app.
+Much like iPhone, you can do a reverse search an image on Android using any browser app.
 But to ensure a hassle-free experience, we recommend you to use Chrome or any other Chromium-based browser.

 How to do a Google Image Search Using Chrome

 Performing a Google Reverse Image search involves the same steps on all Chromium-based browsers.
 Most Android smartphones these days ship with the Google Chrome browser.
 However, if it isn’t pre-installed on your Android device, you can download it from the Play Store and then use the following steps to perform a reverse image search:

 - Open Chrome or any other Chromium-based browser on your Android phone.

 - Click the three-dot menu on the top-right and select New tab to open a new browser tab.

 - Tap the address bar/search bar and enter images.google.com to open Google Image search.